OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The card expands to reveal more content on hover, employing a smooth transition and a subtle reveal effect.
-This example utilizes standard CSS3; no CSS pre-processors like Sass or Less, or frameworks like Tailwind CSS, are needed.
+The effect involves a subtle reveal of content upon hovering over the card, showcasing a smooth transition and clean visual design.
+We'll use standard CSS3 properties for this example.

 **Description of the Styling:**

-The card is built using a simple `div` structure.
-The main card element has a fixed width and height.
-On hover, the card's height expands to reveal hidden content using the `max-height` property and CSS transitions.
-A subtle shadow effect enhances the visual appeal.
-The hidden content is initially visually hidden using `overflow: hidden;`, then revealed through the `max-height` change.
+The card will have a default state with limited height, showing only a title.
+On hover, the card will smoothly expand vertically to reveal a hidden description.
+We'll achieve this using transitions on the `height` property and clever manipulation of the `overflow` property to control what's initially visible.

 **Full Code:**